TTK4130/ttk4130.github.io/docs/reference-frames.rst

     Box with sides :math:`d` with rotating lid

-The figure :numref:`fig:box` depics a box with sides :math:`d` and a rotating square lid with sides :math:`d`.
+The figure :numref:`fig:box` depicts a box with sides :math:`d` and a rotating square lid with sides :math:`d`.
 The lid is rotated by an angle :math:`\theta` relative to the box.
 If we want to find some vector :math:`\vec{p}` represented in terms of reference frame :math:`A`, we simply find and substitute its elements in frame :math:`B`.

 .. _fig:box_w_vector: